Popup YouTube Video

 Sheerpower Logo

-Findrow() is highly optimized and can do over 10 million searches per second.
-This makes findrow() ideal for tasks that require fast lookups.
-Given the cluster name, cluster field to search in, and data to searched for, findrow() returns the first row where the key was found or returns a 0 if the key was not found.
+Given a cluster name, a cluster field to search, and a value to match, findrow() returns the first row where the key is found and makes that row current, or returns 0 if the key is not found.

-To handle duplicate keys, findrow() has an optional third parameter to find the Nth occurrence of a key.
+To handle duplicate keys, findrow() supports an optional parameter that selects the Nth occurrence of a matching key.

-• All fields of a cluster, regardless of data type, are searchable as a key
+• All cluster fields, regardless of data type, are searchable

-• All key searches take O(1) constant time -- virtually instant lookups
+• All key lookups execute in O(1) constant time

-By default, all searches are case-regardless.
+By default, all searches are case-insensitive.
 Set the optional fourth parameter to TRUE if you want a case-sensitive search.

 Because all cluster fields are keys, bi-directional lookups are easy to do.
 In our example we will translate from English to German and German to English.